robbrad/UKBinCollectionData/wiki/Councils.md

 Additional parameters:
 - `-u` - UPRN

-Note: Pass the name of the estate with the UPRN parameter, wrapped in double quotes.
+Note: Pass the name of the estate with the UPRN parameter, wrapped in double quotes

 ---